ishit16/anonymous-audio-chat/packages/client/README.md

 Imprvement -
-Use SMTP for sending mails - limit 5000 mails per day for free
+Use SMTP for sending mails - limit 5000 mails per day for free e.prenent default - not able to pass event in submit function

 Bugs -
 Remove Hash after the discuss